Five ways to organize your various artist compilations

 Finally, it's also worth checking your music player supports different art for different tracks in the same album.
 Some don't.

-I hope these ideas have helped you improve your compilation management!
+I hope these ideas have helped you improve your compilation album management!

 Interested in music library management?